-1. Explain the following to the participants:
+1. Listen to the following:

 When girls and boys are born, the community has expectations of them based on whether they are male or female.
-They will experience the world according to this and be taught (formally and informally) what is acceptable for them as either a boy or a girl.
+They will experience the world according to these expectations and be taught

+(formally and informally) what is acceptable for them as either a boy or a girl.
 This process is called socialization.
 From birth, girls are taught to behave in a different way than boys.
-These roles subjectively assign girls and women a lower status compared to boys and men.
-As communities and cultures change, so can our expectations about how we should behave simply because we are a boy or a girl.
-It's important to remember that you can go against what society expects and although it may be difficult at times and people may criticize, it is important to work towards changing these expectations.
+These roles assign girls and women a lower status compared to the status of boys and men.
+As communities and cultures change, so can our expectations about how we should behave simply based on whether we are a boy or a girl.
+It's important to remember that you can go against what society expects and, although it may be difficult at times and people may criticize, it is important to work towards changing these expectations.

-- 2. Ask the participants to form two groups and label them as group A and B. - Group A should brainstorm on society or cultural expectations of girls and women and (record it on a piece of flipchart paper). - Group B should brainstorm on society or cultural expectations of boys and men (record it on a piece of flipchart paper). - 3.
-After 10 minutes ask the groups to swap places and read what the others have written. - 4.
-Let the two groups come together and add more to each flipchart.
-Both groups can add to either flipchart. - 5.
-The facilitator or any participant should read the list of gender expectations and ask participants if the list has anything they may have missed when they created their lists
+- 2. Form two groups: group A and group B. - Group A should brainstorm in the space below about the social or cultural expectations of girls and women and record it on a piece of flipchart paper. - Group B should brainstorm in the space below about the social or cultural expectations of boys and men and record it on a piece of flipchart paper.

-Expect their partners to obey them

-Are allowed to play more as children

-Some of the gender expectations that might be included on the participants' lists are:
+- 3. After 10 minutes, the groups should swap places and read what the other group has written. - 4.
+Add anything other ideas of social or cultural expectations to either flipchart.

+5. Discuss both lists.

-Men: Women: Cannot cry Have to cook Should be doctors Wear dresses Should be beautiful Can be carpenters Get angry (and this is generally accepted) Take care of the sick Are considered more intelligent Are emotional Get the biggest piece of meat Stay up until their partner comes home Buy household food Are nurturing Can move without fear after dark Prepare bath water for their partner Are the head of the household Should be sexually available Walk and herd the cows Should not express their opinions Are strong Sweep the house following reflection questions:
+Gender expectations Examples include Men: Women: Cannot cry Have to cook Should be doctors Wear dresses Can be carpenters Should be beautiful Get angry (and this is generally accepted) Take care of the sick Are considered more intelligent Are emotional Get the biggest piece of meat Stay up until their partner comes home Buy household food Are nurturing Can move without fear after dark Prepare bath water for their partner Are the head of the household Should be sexually available Walk and herd the cows Should not express their opinions Are strong Sweep the house Expect their partners to obey them Raise children Are allowed to play more as children Get married early

-- 6. After the participants have exhausted all the expectations, have a discussion based on the - Why do you think society gives certain roles and qualities to women and men? - Do you think some women feel limited by these roles?
-Some men? - Can these roles change?

-• Can you think of some examples of things girls/women could not do in the past but that are now acceptable for them to do?
-(Answers could be: wear trousers, go to university, etc.) What about for boys/men?
+- 6. Discus the following reflection questions: - Why do you think society gives certain roles and qualities to women and men? - Do you think some women feel limited by these roles?
+Do some men feel limited? - Can these roles change? - Can you think of some examples of things girls/women could not do in the past but are now acceptable for them to do?
+(Answers could be: wear trousers, go to university, etc.) What about for boys/men? - If you were born the opposite sex, would you like the expectations society has for you?
+Why or why not? - How do these expectations limit our potential as human beings?